reijjo/daylight/README.md

 ### Setup

-Run `npm run setup` at first to install all necessary dependencies
+Run `npm run setup` first to install all dependencies.

--   If there is an error, check the `package.json` file and run the commands one by one that is under `scripts` and `setup`
+-   If anything fails, open `package.json` and run the commands listed under `scripts.setup` one by one.
--   Answer `Yes` to the SQL questions.
+-   If prompted about database/SQL during setup, answer “Yes”.

 ### Production